databricks/scala-style-guide/README.md

 # Databricks Scala Guide

+Spark has over 500 contributors, making it the largest open-source project in Big Data and the most active project written in Scala (to the best of our knowledge).
+This guide draws from our experience coaching and working with engineers contributing to Spark as well as our Databricks engineering team.

 Code is __written once__ by its author, but __read and modified multiple times__ by lots of other engineers.
 As most bugs actually come from future modification of the code, we need to optimize our codebase for long-term, global readability and maintainability.
 The best way to achieve this is to write simple code.

-This guide draws from our experience coaching and working with engineers coming from a wide variety of backgrounds (Haskell hackers, Java programmers, high school students), including the 500+ Spark contributors and the Databricks engineering team.

 ## <a name='TOC'>Table of Contents</a>